JonathanC13/Exercise-Routines/server/test-cases.md

             2. find the session -> exercise -> comment id and delete then save()

         * or revert to use CommentSubSchema. where you get the createdId from comments and then put into CommentSubSchema

-    3. PATCH : exercises/:exerciseId
-        Filter out if body has "comments"  Do not allow sub doc to be modified through this route